Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/DSP_Report.md

 ![](image/2023-12-09-14-22-39.png)
 <font size=2><center>*Fig.2*.
 AM signal in time domain </center></font>

-From the soundtrack in Fig.2, the total length of the .wav file is 2.27 seconds with obviously noises being mixed.
+According to the soundtrack in Fig.2, the total length of the .wav file is 2.27 seconds with obvious noises .

-To show the original AM signal in frequency domain, a Fast Fourier Transform is needed to do the conversion.
-As the sampling frequency is 96 kHz with the sound length is 2.27 s, the total samples should be calculated as:
+To show the original AM signal in frequency domain, a Fast Fourier Transform operation is needed to complete the conversion.
+As the sampling frequency is 96 kHz and the sound length is 2.27 s, the total samples should be calculated as:

 $$
 n = F_s . t = 2.27\times96000 = 217920
 $$

 The number 217900 is close to the result calculated by MATLAB length(), which is 217992.
-The sampling number n could be used as the Number of FFT directly.
-However, for the purpose of improving FFT efficiency, we normally choose the closet power of 2 to the total samples number.
+The sampling number n could be used as the Number of FFT directly, however, for the purpose of improving FFT efficiency, we normally choose the closet power of 2 to the total samples number.
 Applied with the nextpow2() function, the appropriate Number of FFT N could be found as 262144 by the codes below:

 ```matlab
 % Frequency Domain